less-lab-uva/s3c/README.md

 The default parameterization uses 45 degree increments, giving each of the 4 combinations 90 degrees total, as shown below:

 ![image](images/relationships.png)

+# Repository Structure
+The repository is divided into the following folders.
+See the README in each folder for more information.
+* `carla`
+  * Contains Python files and bash scripts for parsing study data from CARLA, which will be automatically run as part of `generate_figures.sh`.
+* `exploratory_work`
+  * Contains `exploratory_work.py` and precomputed data that can be used to generate right half of Table 3.
+Run `cd exploratory_work/ && python3 exploratory_work.py`
+* `images`
+  * Images for this README
+* `pipeline`
+  * Contains Python files to handle loading data from CARLA and the open-source datasets explored.
+* `rq1`
+  * Contains `new_study.py` which has the code used to train the model studied in RQ1.
+* `rq2`
+  * `a`
+    * Contains `rq2a.py` and precomputed data to generate the decision tree studied in RQ2 and shown in Figure 5, which will be automatically run as part of `generate_figures.sh`.
+NOTE: `tree.png` is 30,000 by 30,000 pixels to allow for zooming in to read the predicates.
+This file may not load on some machines.
+Figure 5 shows `tree_small.png` (1,500 by 1,500 pixels) to visualize the structure of the tree.
+  * `b`
+    * Contains `rq2b.py` and precomputed data to generate the precondition coverage studied in RQ2 and shown in Table 2, which will be automatically run as part of `generate_figures.sh`
+* `study_data`
+  * Contains `generate_figures.sh` and precomputed data.
+Running `generate_figures.sh` will save the relevant figures to `study_data/figures` and print data for the tables to the console.
+* `utils`
+  * Contains code for performing the clustering operation. `dataset.py` also contains an interface for working with previously clustered data.